Our Current Working Campaigns

 Most of our campaigns are tied to a petition to be presented to government or the relevant institution, and the help of the general public that we have received in the past is greatly appreciated.

-Read below through our current, ongoing campaigns, and click the campaign image to see more detail about that particular one.
+Read below through our current, ongoing campaigns, and click the campaign title to see more detail about that particular one.
 We also have an archive of our previous campaigns, of which you can find here.

-Reproductive Health Leave
+Reproductive Health Leave | HACSU Tasmania

 A HSU National campaign advocating for a reproductive health leave policy to be enacted that will guarantee a minimum of 12 days paid leave for reproductive health issues to be made available to all workers.

-Pathology: The Lifeblood of Healthcare
+Pathology: The Lifeblood Of Healthcare | HACSU Tasmania

 A campaign to highlight growing strain placed on pathologists at the Launceston General Hospital, who have been forced to absorb a 20% increase to their workload without any further assistance or boosted staffing numbers to cater for demand.